 We don’t claim to be able to predict the market.
 Anyone who says they can do that is being less than honest.
 We believe that solid analysis based on tested principles can increase your probability of strong investment gains.

-You could be the most “book smart” investor in the room and discuss investing theory, portfolio management, and analyze a hedge fund’s latest moves until the end of time.
+You could be the most “book smart” investor in the room.
+You can discuss investing theory and portfolio management and analyze a hedge fund’s latest moves until the end of time.
 But at the end of the day, it’s all meaningless unless you can do something with that insight.

-For this reason, we have created Stock Spotlight.
-We wanted to do the one thing that matters most in investing: analyzing and valuing companies.
+That’s why created Stock Spotlight.
+It’s a chance to explore the thing that matters most in investing: analyzing and valuing companies.

 A business that we can understand